dashaleskina/dashaleskina/README.md

 - 🏋️‍♀️ **Fitness is my passion** Just can't imagine my morning without a treadmill

-- 🧩 **Lego dreamer** — I want to participate in competitions on Lego Ideas and hope to see a set based on my design released

 - 🧵 **Small business keeper** — Run my own business crafting cross-stitch accessories

 ---